pjakiela/ECON523/exercises/P4-DD2.md

 The data set `E4-GodlontonOkeke-data.dta` contains information (from the [2010 Malawi Demographic and Health Survey](https://dhsprogram.com/methodology/survey/survey-display-333.cfm)) on 19,680 live births between July 2005 and September 2010.
 Each observation represents a birth.
-Create a python program that opens the Stata data set in python (using `pd.read_stata` from `pandas`).
+Create a python program that opens the Stata data set in python (using `pd.read_stata` from `pandas` and including the option `convert_categoricals = False`).
 You should have received the data set over email, and you will need to save it and load it to python from your computer.
 Your code for starting the script should look something like:
 ```
 # ECON 523: EMPIRICAL EXERCISE 4 IN-CLASS ACTIVITY